+Anise seeds flavor soups, cookies, cheese spreads, and applesauce.
+Seeds and leaves carry sweet, licorice-like flavor, make a comforting tea.
+Anise has been traditionally employed as treatment for sore throats, indigestion, and flatulence.
+Chew seeds to freshen breath.
+Anise essential oil is used to flavor licorice candy.
 Use feathery leaves fresh in salads and soups.
-Seeds to flavor soups, cookies, cheese spreads, and applesauce.
-Seeds and leaves carry sweet licorice-like flavor, make a comforting tea traditionally employed as treatment for sore throats, indigestion, and flatulence.
-Chew seeds to freshen breath.
-Umbrella like clusters of tiny white flowers bloom in July, attract butterflies and beneficial insects.
-Seed heads attract birds.
-Annual plants grow 2-3 feet tall.

 Grow Anise: Full sun, regular water.
-Anise flowers attract butterflies, bees, and beneficial insects.
+Seed heads attract birds.
 Plants are deer resistant.
 Harvest leaves anytime during the growing season.
-Flower heads turn gray-brown in fall, cut and place in paper bags or spread out and dry in direct sun.
+Flower heads turn gray-brown in fall, cut and place in paper bags or spread out on trays and dry in direct sun.
 Once seed is dried, can be stored whole or powdered in airtight containers.

 Free priority shipping on U.S. orders over $125.00.

 Standard U.S. shipping is $5.95.

 International shipping to all other countries is $14.95.

 We guarantee all the seeds we sell for one full year from the date of purchase.
 If you are unsatisfied with any seeds purchased from Swallowtail Garden Seeds, we will issue a refund.
 For customers in the U.S., we can send one-time replacement packets or issue a refund.